 10. The ‘Lost City’ is older than Machu Picchu

-Known locally as ‘Cuidad de Perdida’, the Lost City is one of Colombia’s bucket list destinations.
+Known locally as ‘Cuidad de Perdida’, the Lost City Trek is one of Colombia’s bucket list attractions.
 Despite this, it garners far less international interest than Machu Picchu – surprising as it is actually estimated to be over 600 years older than Peru’s Incan citadel!
 Unlike Machu Picchu, it is only accessible on foot, largely controlling visitor numbers.

 The only way to reach this ancient ruin is to take on one of South America’s most iconic hikes.
 Over four to five days, intrepid adventurers face extreme heat and humidity as they traverse through the jungle, before finally reaching the Lost City.

 Colombia is the only country in South America to have access to both the Atlantic and Pacific oceans.
 The country is famous for its epic beaches and boasts around 1,800km of coastline on the Atlantic side and 1,500km on the Pacific side.

 12. Tejo is the national (drunken) sport of Colombia

 Do you ever watch cricket and find yourself nodding off?
 If you’ve answered yes to this question, Tejo could be the game that you’ve been searching for.
 Colombia’s national sport combines beer, steel projectiles and gunpowder!

 Not a lot is known about this raucous game’s origins but it is estimated that it was first played in central Colombia by native indigenous more than 450 years ago!
 The premise of the sport is surprisingly simple.
 Essentially, participants throw a metal disk at a board filled with small packets of gunpowder.
 If the Tejo hits the gunpowder, there is an explosion.
 This sport is routinely played by people of all stripes, many of whom are often intoxicated.
 Explosions and alcohol, what could go wrong?!